Terracotta Vintage Clay Bead (10) - 3 styles

 The patterning on the '1 sun' barrel shape beads is comprised of tiny dots making lines around the ends of the beads, and along the length as well, with a little sun type decoration in the centre.

 The patterning on the '2 sun' barrel shape beads is comprised of lines etched around the ends, and dotted lines along the length of it, making 3 sections.
 One section has 3 dots along, one has curved lines and the other has 2 'sun' shapes etched into it.

 These clay beads are very old stock from a storage lot, that we scooped up years ago.
 You won't find beads in many places that are like these!
 Truly unique handmade beads!
-Most probably made in Africa a long time ago!
+These beads were made individually by hand in Ghana, Africa a long time ago.

 Being handmade there is a lot of variation in the sizing and shapes.
 We have taken photos in front of a ruler, as well as alone, to try and show the approximate sizing of the beads.

 Due to the huge variation, we won't measure proportions, sizes or hole sizes here.
 Please refer to the photos for that kind of information.